tpiano91/CF3Rockbuster/README.md

 ##### 3. Offer shorter rental periods for "New" films, particularly for films that have recently left theaters; further research can determine the most effective way to market this rental option
 ##### 4. Emphasize marketing strategies in countries with high populations; further research is needed to see if other factors besides population determine Rockbuster's popularity in a country/region

+## What I Learned:
+##### ● Through this project, I practiced making various SQL queries, using different techniques (e.g. Subqueries, CTE’s and Joins), in order to observe and wrangle the data as needed.
+##### ● I learned about different data structures and types of schemas and became comfortable with visualizing how different data frames within a dataset were linked together with keys.

 ## Data
 ##### The dataset contains the following data tables
 ###### Payment